KULeuven-Diepenbeek/course_soc-lab/content/ch1_light/3_colour.md

   </div>
   <div class="column">
     <h4>Exercise 7</h4>
-    <p>For this exercise you will have to make a hardware design that drives one of the RGB LEDs. <b>Twelve</b> colours should be shown in a loop: the 3 primary colourss, the 3 secondary colours and the six colours in between.</p>
+    <p>For this exercise you will have to make a hardware design that drives one of the RGB LEDs. <b>Twelve</b> colours should be shown in a loop: the 3 primary colours, the 3 secondary colours and the six colours in between.</p>
     {{< youtube id="G31GVS1kCPo?rel=0" >}}
   </div>
 </div>